dskart/dskart/README.md

 - 🤔 &nbsp; I am interested in creating reliable infrastructure for RL/ML.
 From ETL data pipelines to model serving
 - 💼 &nbsp; I am currently working as a Software Engineer at Tempus Ex Machina.
 - 🌱 &nbsp; I am currently making a [TagPro](https://tagpro.koalabeast.com/) like simulation environment in Rust for RL Research.
 More information soon!
-- 🔭 &nbsp; I am currently making a Real-time, Graph-based parallelism engine in Rust to help with my TagPro sim environement.
+- 🔭 &nbsp; I am currently making a Real-time, Graph-based parallelism engine in Rust to help with my TagPro sim environment.
 More information soon!

 <br/>
 <br/>